Introduction

 Subject Access Requests (SARs)

-A Subject Access Request (SAR) is a way for you to ask an organisation, like ourselves, to provide you with a copy of the personal information they hold about you.
-It’s your right under data protection laws to see what data is being kept and how it’s being used, and will be provided free of charge.
+A Subject Access Request (SAR) allows you to request a copy of the personal information an organisation—such as our practice—holds about you.
+Under data protection laws, you have the right to know what data is being stored and how it is being used.
+This information will be provided to you free of charge.

 If you wish to make a Subject Access Request to obtain a copy of your health records, please note the following:

-- Making a Request: We prefer SARs to be submitted in writing, by e-mailing us on swlicb.mertonmedical@nhs.net.
-This ensures that we have a clear and documented request from you.
-Please note you will need to provide photographic proof of identification, which can be done by attaching a picture of you holding up your photo ID clearly visible next to your face.
-Alternatively, please come in person and speak with our reception team who can take your request in person.
-Please note we will still require photo ID when you attend in person.
+- Making a Request: We prefer Subject Access Requests (SARs) to be submitted in writing by emailing us at swlicb.mertonmedical@nhs.net.
+This helps ensure we have a clear and documented record of your request.
+To verify your identity, please include photographic proof by attaching a photo of yourself holding your photo ID clearly visible next to your face.
+Alternatively, you may visit the practice in person and speak with our reception team, who can assist you with submitting your request.
+Please note that photo ID will still be required when attending in person.

-- Receiving a Request: Upon completion of the SAR, a member of our team will contact the patient and confirm how they would like to receive the SAR.
+- Receiving a Request: Upon completion of the SAR, a member of our team will contact you and confirm how you would like to receive the SAR.
 This can either be printed for collection, or sent via password protected e-mail.

-- No Third-Party Sharing: Whilst we can accept SARs from third parties on behalf of patients, our policy is to not share SARs with third parties.
-We believe that patients should be fully informed of what they are consenting to, and this is best achieved once they have their records in hand.
-There will invariably be information patients may not be aware of, and this should be reviewed by patients before forwarding the SAR.
+- No Third-Party Sharing: Whilst we can accept Subject Access Requests (SARs) submitted by third parties on behalf of patients, our policy is not to share SAR responses directly with third parties.
+We believe it is important that patients are fully informed about the content of their records and what they are consenting to share.
+This is best achieved when patients receive and review their records themselves before deciding whether to forward them.
+There may be information within the records that patients are not previously aware of, and it is important that they have the opportunity to review this before sharing it with others.

 - Preparing a Request: When you submit a SAR our practice aims to respond within one month.
 This is the standard timeframe set by data protection laws.
 However, there are certain circumstances where this period may be extended.
-If your SAR is particularly complex or involves a large amount of information, we may need additional time to process it.
+If your SAR is particularly complex or involves a large amount of information, for example, we may need additional time to process it.
 In such cases, we are allowed to extend the response time by up to two additional months.
 Rest assured, we will notify you if an extension is necessary and keep you informed of the progress.
-There may be rare instances where we are unable to fulfil a SAR.
-This could be due to legal reasons or if the request is deemed excessive or unfounded.
+In rare cases, we may be unable to fulfil a Subject Access Request (SAR).
+This could be due to legal restrictions or if the request is considered excessive or unfounded.
 If we need to reject your request, we will provide you with a clear explanation and inform you of your rights in such situations.

 - Redacting Confidential Information: In preparing your SAR, we must ensure that any confidential information related to other individuals is protected.
 This means we may need to redact, or black out, any third-party identifiable data to maintain their privacy.
 This process ensures that only your personal information is shared with you.